Kumari 21F: Development

-In October 2014, Sukumar announced he would co-produce a film along with Vijay Bandreddi and Thomas Reddy under the banner P.A.
+In October 2014, Sukumar announced he would co-produce a film along with Bandreddi Vijay Prasad and Thomas Reddy under the banner P.A.
 Motion pictures.
 Palnati Surya Pratap, who made his directorial debut with Current (2009), was chosen to direct this film.
 Sukumar titled the film Kumari 21F because it is about a 21-year-old woman named Kumari.
 He said it is not a female-centric film and both the lead roles, for which Raj Tarun and Sheena Bajaj were chosen, would be equally important.
 Tarun charged a remuneration of ₹25 lakh.

 Sukumar wrote the film's story and screenplay, taking inspiration from his college days in Razole where a young woman went to a picnic with some young men; a major undertaking for a woman at the time.
 Rumours were spread and the woman was labelled as a "loose" character, which stayed in Sukumar's mind.
 He defined Kumari as an "honest and genuine human being who isn't afraid of expressing herself" and the "sort of girl most people would know", despite going overboard at times with her characterisation during the scripting stage.
 The climax of the film was said to have been inspired from the 2009 Argentinian thriller film The Secret in Their Eyes.

 Sukumar's technicians Devi Sri Prasad and R. Rathnavelu were signed as the film's music composer and director of photography respectively.
 In an interview with Behindwoods in December 2014, Rathnavelu said the necessity of rejuvenating himself after Lingaa (2014), the film's script and his friendship with Sukumar were the reasons for choosing to work for this film.
 Neither Rathnavelu nor Prasad charged any remuneration for the film.
 Hebah Patel replaced Bajaj after the makers were impressed with her performance in Ala Ela (2014).
 Patel went through many workshops for her role that occupied 80% of the screen space; her voice was dubbed by Lipsika.
 Tarun did little preparation for his role because he felt it was "brilliantly conceived" and an extension of the roles he played in Uyyala Jampala (2013) and Cinema Choopistha Mava (2015).